stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 ### consistent user experience

-A beautiful thing about #stratapp is that the user experience is easy and consistent as you move across those four:
+A beautiful thing about #stratapp is how the user experience is consistent as you move across those:

 * tasks
 * meetings